Schepp/schepp.dev/posts/ad-integration-in-2020.md

 Do you have similar experiences with ads?
 Have you also tried decreasing the harm they do on your site?
 If so, I'd love to hear from you on the Twitters!
 My handle is [@derSchepp](https://twitter.com/derSchepp).

-_PS: A thousand thanks go out to [Stefan Judis](https://www.stefanjudis.com/), who was so kind to check this huge post ❤_
+_A thousand thanks go out to [Stefan Judis](https://www.stefanjudis.com/), who was so kind to check this huge post ❤_

+_The cover image of this post is [Lord of The Rings • Mordor • Mount Doom • Eye of Sauron](https://www.goodfon.com/wallpaper/lord-of-the-rings-mordor-mount-doom-eye-of-sauron.html) by [Muna](https://rainmeterskin.weebly.com/)_